-Peter Sagan, the young Slovakian rider of team Liquigas-Cannondale has made a Tour de France debut this year, and won the sprinter’s green jersey.
-He used a custom-design Cannondale Evo while achieving this success.
+Peter Sagan, the young Slovakian rider of team Liquigas-Cannondale has made a Tour de France debut this year and won the sprinter’s green jersey.
+He used a custom-design Cannondale Evo, nicknamed “Tourminator” while achieving this success.

-US based bicycle company Cannondale supplies bikes to the world-tour team Liquigas-Cannondale.
+The US-based bicycle company Cannondale supplies bikes to the world-tour team Liquigas-Cannondale.
 For Peter Sagan, they have pulled out the stops with an impressive rendition of the Terminator (the cyborg assassin played by Arnold Schwarzenegger in the classic 1984 science-fiction film) across the front of the team’s SuperSix Evo Hi-Mod.
-Despite Tour de France is a race where the very latest products are usually raced, the Liquigas-Cannondale team were on the current Evo, not the new and lighter Evo Nano.
+Despite Tour de France is a race where the very latest products are usually raced, the Liquigas-Cannondale team was on the current Evo, not the new and lighter Evo Nano.
 The new Evo Nano cuts about 40 grams using an improved carbon-fiber layup.

 But why the Terminator?
 Peter Sagan won an incredible five stages, the first four stages in-a-row, in the Tour of California 2012 edition.
 So the Cannondale Factory Racing Team gave him the nickname “Terminator” as a result of his power and strength.

-Sagan’s frame uses the same components as his Liquigas team mates: a full SRAM Red groupset with Cannondale’s ultra light Hollowgram Si SL chainset, Mavic Cosmic Carbone Ultimate wheels, Speedplay pedals, a Fizik Aliante saddle and FSA cockpit.
-Reported weight is 6.8kg.
+Sagan’s frame uses the same components as his Liquigas teammates: a full SRAM Red groupset with Cannondale’s ultra-light Hollowgram Si SL chainset, Mavic Cosmic Carbone Ultimate wheels, Speedplay pedals, a Fizik Aliante saddle, and FSA cockpit.
+The reported weight of the complete bike is 6.8kg.
 The SRAM hoods have been color matched with the frame.

 - Peter Sagan on Wikipedia